pookatv/InitfsTools/README.md

 # Frostbite InitFS Tools
 The ultimate toolsuite for all things InitFS related, featuring multi-format decryption support, a command dictionary, type extractor, diff checker, and more.
+Update 2.10 will arrive this week!

 Note: If an InitFS file asks you for an AES key, I will not provide it.
 A quick google search may help.